kongpop10/xAIchat/README.md

 ## 👏 Acknowledgements

-- xAI for providing the Grok models
+- xAI for providing the Grok models and API
 - Brave Search for web search capabilities
 - Streamlit for the web application framework
+- Model Context Protocol (MCP) for enhanced AI capabilities
 - Augment for AI code assistance